-- e. the making of the order (or neighbourhood plan) is in general conformity with the strategic policies contained in the development plan for the area of the authority (or any part of that area). - f. the making of the order (or neighbourhood plan) does not breach, and is otherwise compatible with, EU obligations. - g. prescribed conditions are met in relation to the Order (or plan) and prescribed matters have been complied with in connection with the proposal for the order (or neighbourhood plan). - 1.1.6 Throughout the process, the intention of the Steering Group has been to get as many members of our community as possible involved, using a variety of consultation techniques to ensure that we have a true picture of what the issues are for our community. - 1.1.7 The summary of the key stages of the SRNDP process so far include: - > Call for sites process: March / April 2015 - > Area Designation: 13th April 2015 - Sites information open day: 4th July 2015 - > Parish wide questionnaire: September 2015 - Parish wide consultation open day: 27th February 2016 - > Draft pre-submission plan: September 2016 - ➤ Building of the evidence base is continuous throughout the process - 1.1.8 Communication and consultation, in various forms, played a major role in formulating the Plan.
+- e. the making of the order (or neighbourhood plan) is in general conformity with the strategic policies contained in the development plan for the area of the authority (or any part of that area). - f. the making of the order (or neighbourhood plan) does not breach, and is otherwise compatible with, EU obligations. - g. prescribed conditions are met in relation to the Order (or plan) and prescribed matters have been complied with in connection with the proposal for the order (or neighbourhood plan). - 1.1.6 Throughout the process, the intention of the Steering Group has been to get as many members of our community as possible involved, using a variety of consultation techniques to ensure that we have a true picture of what the issues are for our community. - 1.1.7 The summary of the key stages of the SRNDP process so far include: - > Call for sites process: March / April 2015 - > Area Designation: 13th April 2015 - > Sites information open day: 4th July 2015 - > Parish wide questionnaire: September 2015 - Parish wide consultation open day: 27th February 2016 - Draft pre-submission plan: September 2016 - Reg.
+14 consultation: September to December 2016 - Preparation of Reg.15 Submission Plan: November to December 2016 - > Building of the evidence base is continuous throughout the process - 1.1.8 Communication and consultation, in various forms, played a major role in formulating the Plan.
 A full description of the community engagement process is included in the Consultation Statement document.